Battle of the Bridges of Nasiriyah: Second battle, May 2004

-Third battle, August 2004
+Atrocities in Nasiriyah and attempted VBIED attack, August 2004

 On the afternoon of August 5, the Italian force opened fire targeting an ambulance carrying four Iraqi civilians, including a pregnant woman, who tried to cross a bridge, which led to the explosion of the car due to the presence of an oxygen cylinder in it, and the death of four out of seven passengers who were on board.
 Subsequently, another reconstruction cited documents published on Wikileaks which denied the use of firearms from on board the ambulance but confirmed that it had been transformed into a car bomb and that it did not stop at the checkpoint.
 The case was subject to military investigations in Italy, during which a number of Italian soldiers were brought to trial, due to the American journalist Micah Karen conducting an investigation into it and revealing that the Italian forces had fired on the ambulance, causing it to explode, and photographing the ambulance that was attacked.
 The opposition parties to the government in Italy also demanded that the facts be presented and that the affected civilians be compensated.
 The Italian forces were also accused of killing a number of the injured and wounded Iraqis, both Mahdi Army fighters and civilians alike.
 Italian soldiers admitted to targeting a passenger bus approaching a bridge with several bursts of gunfire, which led to the deaths of the passengers on board, including a child.
 Italian soldier Raffaele Allocca confirmed that the order issued to the Italian unit was to protect the bridges and prevent anyone from approaching them.

 In May 2007, the Italian military court acquitted the soldiers who were accused of killing Iraqi civilians of the charge of premeditated murder, considering that they were on a battlefield.